 The new Kiyo Pro improves on what came before with a slightly different approach to handling lighting in dark spaces.
 It ditches the ring light in favor of a sophisticated light sensor to tackle the gloom.

 Honestly, getting rid of the ring light was a good move for Razer since it always seemed like a novelty feature on the old Kiyo.
 Even in darkly lit environments, that ring light never felt bright enough actually to improve your shot, and I often found that the ring light itself was more distracting than useful.
+Which was why it never quite made it to the top of the our best webcams (opens in new tab) roundup.

 The Kiyo Pro's other improvements include HDR (off by default), 1080p resolution at 60fps, wide-angle lens, and omnidirectional microphone.
 It's a feature-packed webcam for streamers.